itsmostafa/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 # Kinesis

 Kinesis is a managed service service which makes it easy to collect and analyze data and video streams in real time.
-It is considered an managed alternative for Apache Kafka.
+It is considered a managed alternative for Apache Kafka.

 * Kinesis Streams: low latency streaming ingest at scale
 * Kinesis Analytics: real-time analytics on streams using SQL